freeplayai/freeplay-jvm/DEVELOPERS.md

 #### Set up gradle.properties
 1. Create a `gradle.properties` file in your `~/.gradle/gradle.properties` directory
+2. `chmod 600 ~/.gradle/gradle.properties`
-2. Add the following properties to the file:
+3. Add the following properties to the file:
 ```
 signing.keyId=YOUR_KEY_ID
 signing.password=YOUR_KEY_PASSWORD